Saoming/pride-place-test/README.md

 # FRONT-END CODING CHALLENGES PRIDE PLACES  👋 🔭
 pridePlaces-codingChallenge

-Hello Everyone, This is Samuel Tirtawidjaja Coding Challenges for pride places.
+Hello Everyone, This is Samuel Tirtawidjaja and this is my Coding Challenges for pride places.
 Hope you liked it.

 ## Project Context
 => REQUIREMENTS